Annual Operating and Capital Grants

-RAD funds many programs, events and places enjoyed by the people of Allegheny County.
-District grants support and enhance regional assets in the areas of libraries, parks, cultural, sports and civic facilities and programs.
+RAD funds many programs, events, and places enjoyed by the people of Allegheny County.
+District grants support and enhance regional assets in the areas of libraries, parks, sports and civic facilities, and arts and cultural organizations.

 Operating Grants: support for ongoing activities of the organization.
 Support is typically unrestricted.